RobinBachus/RobinBachus/README.md

 - 👋 Hi, I’m @RobinBachus
 - 👀 I’m interested in learning new languages
-- 🌱 I’m currently learning Python, Powershell, Java, C#
+- 🌱 I’m currently learning Python, JavaScript, web Design
-- 📫 How to reach me robinbachus@gmail.com
+- 📫 How to reach me bachus.dev@gmail.com

 <!---
 RobinBachus/RobinBachus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.